Property Tax Savings in New York: Every Exemption and Program Available (2026)

 Frequently Asked Questions

-No statewide homestead exemption, but STAR program provides school tax relief.
 If you own and live in your home as your primary residence, file for this exemption with your county assessor.
-It's free, usually a one-time application, and provides immediate savings.
+It's free, usually a one-time application, and provides school tax relief.

 What are the benefits of senior property tax benefits?